Joshua Fry Speed: Speed and Lincoln

 Speed had heard young Abraham Lincoln deliver a speech on a stump when Lincoln was running for election to the Illinois legislature.
-On April 15, 1837, Lincoln arrived at Springfield, the new state capital, in order to seek his fortune as a young lawyer whereupon he met Joshua Speed.
-Lincoln sublet Joshua's apartment above Speed's store becoming his roommate, sharing a bed with him for four years, and becoming his lifelong best friend.
-Although bed-sharing between same sexes was a reasonably common practice in this period, it is unusual for it to have occurred over such a prolonged time.
-This has led to speculation regarding Lincoln's sexuality although this evidence is circumstantial.
+On April 15, 1837, Lincoln arrived at Springfield, the new state capital, to seek his fortune as a young lawyer, whereupon he met Joshua Speed.
+Lincoln sublet Joshua's apartment above Speed's store, becoming his roommate, sharing a bed with him for four years, and becoming his lifelong best friend.
+Although bed-sharing between same sexes was a reasonably common practice in this period, this has led to speculation, including by Professor Thomas Balcerski, regarding Lincoln's sexuality.

 On March 30, 1840, Judge John Speed died.
 Joshua announced plans to sell his store and return to his parents' large plantation house, Farmington, near Louisville, Kentucky.
-Lincoln, though notoriously awkward and shy around women, was then engaged to Mary Todd, a vivacious society young woman, also from Kentucky.
+Lincoln, though notoriously awkward and shy around women, was then engaged to Mary Todd, a vivacious young society woman also from Kentucky.
 As the dates approached for both Speed's departure and Lincoln's marriage, Lincoln broke the engagement on the planned day of the wedding, January 1, 1841.
 Speed departed as planned, leaving Lincoln mired in depression and guilt.

 Seven months later, in July 1841, Lincoln, still depressed, decided to visit Speed in Kentucky.
-Speed welcomed Lincoln to his paternal house where the latter spent a month regaining his mental health.
+Speed welcomed Lincoln to his paternal house, where the latter spent a month regaining his mental health.
 During his stay at Farmington, Lincoln rode into Louisville almost daily to discuss legal matters of the day with Attorney James Speed, Joshua's older brother.
 James Speed lent Lincoln books from his law library.

 Joshua Speed and Lincoln disagreed over slavery, especially Speed's argument that Northerners should not care.
 In 1855, Lincoln wrote to Speed:

 During Lincoln's presidential administration (March 4, 1861 – April 15, 1865), he offered Speed several government appointments.
 Speed refused each time, choosing to help in other ways.
 Speed disagreed with Lincoln on the slavery question but remained loyal, and coordinated Union activities in Kentucky during the American Civil War.
 His brother, James Speed, served as Lincoln's United States Attorney General, beginning in November 1864.
 In explaining the nomination to Congress, Lincoln acknowledged that he did not know James as well as he knew Joshua.

 Later activities

 After the assassination of Lincoln by John Wilkes Booth, Speed organized a memorial service in Louisville for the departed leader.
-He also pledged his support to the new President Andrew Johnson administration (April 15, 1865 to March 3, 1869).
+He also pledged his support to the new President Andrew Johnson administration (April 15, 1865, to March 3, 1869).
 Sixty members of the Speed family gave money for a monument to honor Lincoln in Springfield.
 Joshua Speed also wrote lengthy letters to William Herndon, a former law partner of Lincoln who had set about to write a biography of Lincoln.